-We had a nice break from this type of fighting while Brad’s food truck was broken down and we were unemployed for the entire month of January.
-We’d borrowed money to get by and were basically on a month-long vacation with each other.
+We had a nice break from this type of fighting while Brad’s food truck was broken down and we were unemployed and basically on vacation for the entire month of January.
 It was amazing.
-Brad was calm and relaxed and we were getting along better than ever, even though we were spending all day every day together.
+Brad was calm and relaxed and we were getting along better than ever.

 Without the stress of work and with plenty of time for sex, exercise, communication and introspection, nothing seemed to bother Brad, not even the fact that I was having sex with his best friend.
 He even encouraged us to go out on a date.

 But everything changed the moment the food truck was back up and running.
 All the stress and problems came flooding back.
 We started fighting about money, chores, childcare and me spending the night in Ben’s room.
-We decided it was best for me to start trying harder to make my own money, so Brad didn’t feel taken advantage of and I didn’t feel dependent on him.
+We decided it was best for me to start making “my own” money, so Brad didn’t feel taken advantage of and I didn’t feel dependent on him.

 So yesterday Brad reluctantly agreed to take Nora to a babysitter, so I could have some time to work on an article for my new website and hopefully generate some revenue.
 But when it came time to pay her he freaked out.
 He texted me from the food truck and told me he hated me and didn’t want to live with me anymore.

 And then he never came come from work.